 Formal education for Long Branch started in West Long Branch in 1780 at a schoolhouse on Cedar Avenue.
 It wasn’t until 1812 when the first Long Branch school opened on Broadway and then expanded in 1840.
 John Wood was the first schoolmaster.
 The original Long Branch Primary School No. 1 was opened on Broadway in 1870; built for about $50,000.
 That same year the first Garfield Avenue school was also opened.

 The first Long Branch board of education was formed in 1873 and within three years the city’s first high school on Prospect Street was opened.
 Dr. James Green was the first principal.

 Today there are eight Long Branch Public Schools located throughout the city including about 5,800 students and 475 teachers.
 The total annual city education budget is $102 million; city taxpayers cover about half and the rest is state aid.
-For 2020: Michael Salvatore, PhD is the Superintendent of Schools and Donald Covin is President of the Board of Education.
+For 2021: Francisco Rodriguez is the new Superintendent of Schools and Donald Covin is President of the Board of Education.

 Following are some photos of the city’s schools through the years:

 This Harvard man was a LB high school principal for over 25 years, APP April 1937.